sammygb26/Obsidian/Learning/CS/Questions/Unix Security Model Questions.md

 	Here programs are given their own space int the computer.
 This ensures they don't have the power to interact with each other and have the minimal privilege they require.

 ---
+What are the real user id, effective user id and saved user id for a process? #flashcard #CS #OperatingSystems
+	**Real user ID (uid)** - the user ID that spawned the process **Effective user ID (euid)** - the user ID that determines permissions **Saved user ID (suid)** - the effective user ID before last modification

+---
+How does setuid and seteuid affect the processes IDs? #flashcard #CS #OperatingSystems
+	**setuid** will change the uid, euid and suid to the new value (if the euid has permission to do so). **seteuid** doesn't change the uid or the suid but only the euid.
+	Unprivileged users can only change euid to uid or suid.

+---
+Why can seteuid be dangerous to call? #flashcard #CS #OperatingSystems
+	If we want to lower a process' privileges say before the user gets control we would call **setuid** to set all IDs to a given value.
+If we sed **seteuid** instead then the saved uid and uid would still be root allowing the user to escalate.

+---